gillmullen/2019-fyp/docs/blog/blog.md

 Due to a brief illness, the analysis was not finished.
 The language definition is complete, with the exception of arrays.
 I have decided to only include arrays in my language, as I believe including both arrays and lists could be confusing to the student.
 I have also decided to use pass-by-value, as I believe it will be easier to understand for the students.
 I successfully broke my language down into a series of sub-languages which I will be working on for the next few weeks.
 My goal for the next week is to complete the first three sub-languages and complete my analysis.
 In terms of testing, I will write test for each sub-language.
 However, each language will also use the tests of the previous languages.
 For example, the second sub-language will use the second set of tests as well as the first.

+## My Fourth Blog Entry

+01/03/19
+This week, I finished the write up of my analysis.
+I have mostly completed the first three sub-languages.
+The only things to be finished are the generating of executable LLVM, and some semantic checks in the third sub-language.
+My goal for next week is to finish the semantic checks, LLVM, and creating a testing structure.
+I am also aiming to finish the fourth and fifth sub-languages.